dakota-mewt/mewt/README.md

 ### 2. Get an Arduino microcontroller (~$10)
 Any Arduino model (Pro Micro, Nano, Uno, etc) should work.
 Pick the USB connector of your choice (Micro-USB, Mini-USB, UBS-C), Mewt is agnostic.
 **Things to consider**:
-* **Size**: Pro Micro is the smallest, followed closely by the Nano, Unos are pretty big
+* **Size**: Pro Micro is the smallest, followed closely by the Nano.
+Unos are pretty big
 * **To solder or not**: if you don't want to solder, get an Uno or a Pro Micro/Nano with pre-soldered headers ![headers](/images/arduino-with-header.png) and a breadboard ![breadboard](/images/breadboard.png).  _Headers are the pins that stick out from the Arduino_

 **Examples**: